 Growing up in the suburban Washington, DC area, I rarely had the chance to see a farm.
 But now, as a registered dietitian, I recognize how important it is to see where our food comes from.
 So when the Southeast Dairy Association invited me to tour Glo-Crest Dairy in Clermont, GA, I eagerly jumped at the opportunity.

-Touring the Glover family farm reinforced my perception that dairy farming is hard work done by passionate farmers who care about their animals and providing quality food for the public.
+Touring the Glover family farm reinforced my perception that dairy farming is hard work done by passionate farmers who care about their animals and provide quality food for the public.
 After all, cows are similar to the athletes that I counsel.
 They are high-performance athletes who produce day in and day out.
-Their animal nutritionist keeps detailed records for each cow that includes their health, milk production, and even happiness.
+Their animal nutritionist and dairy farmer keep detailed records for each cow that includes their health, milk production, and even happiness.

 Marie Spano, MS, RD, CSCS, CSSD

 Marie is nutrition communications expert and one of the country’s leading sports nutritionists.
 Spano has appeared on NBC, ABC, Fox, and CBS affiliates, and authored hundreds of magazine articles and trade publication articles, written book chapters, marketing materials, and web copy on a variety of nutrition topics.
 She is co-editor of the NSCA’s Guide to Exercise and Sports Nutrition (Human Kinetics Publishers) and currently working on a second book.
 Spano is also a regular contributor to Food Product Design, Prepared Foods and FitnessRx for Women.
 She is the Sports Nutritionist for CES Performance and the Atlanta Braves – Minor Leagues.